This post may contain affiliate links. Read my full disclaimer here.

 Coyote Gulch is on the edge of Escalante National Monument and Glen Canyon National Recreation Area.
 The Summer months are very hot, and even though it’s technically a desert, the winters are very cold.
 (See average temperature chart above.)

 Like most backpacking trips in Southern Utah, the best time to backpack Coyote Gulch is:

 - Late Spring – April, May, and Early June (although spring runoff can add challenge)

 - Early Fall – September and October

 Warning: Coyote Gulch is a slot canyon.
 There is flash flood potential.
-You must check the weather before you go and change plans if needed.
+You must check the weather and local alerts before you go and change plans if needed.
 Spring runoff can increase water levels and intensity depending on the year.

 2) Coyote Gulch Trailheads

 All of the trailheads are located East of Escalante, UT off of Hole in the Rock Road, which starts at mile 64.8 on scenic HWY 12.